-Pirce, a Republican, was the representative for Rhode Island's 2nd congressional district from 1885 to 1887.
+Pirce was the representative for Rhode Island’s 2nd congressional district and was a Republican.
+He served from 1885 to 1887.

 From Dec 1885 to Jan 1887, Pirce missed 101 of 245 roll call votes, which is 41.2%.
 This is much worse than the median of 28.4% among the lifetime records of representatives serving in Jan 1887.
 The chart below reports missed votes over time.